Code-Institute-Submissions/stiofanEimeid-routeRep2.0/README.md

 - The triangle divs used to create lens effects were generated using this [triangle generator site](http://apps.eky.hk/css-triangle-generator/) before changing the size, colour and opacity.

-- The GIF demonstrating how to use the planner was shot with the capture screen feature of Quicktime and converted to GIF format using this site, [ezgif.com](https://ezgif.com/).
+- The GIF demonstrating how to use the planner was shot with the capture screen feature of QuickTime and converted to GIF format using this site, [ezgif.com](https://ezgif.com/).

 - The site's favicon was generated using [favicon-generator.org](https://www.favicon-generator.org/).

-- Text gradient code was found at [css-tricks](https://css-tricks.com/snippets/css/gradient-text/).
+- The text gradient code was found at [css-tricks](https://css-tricks.com/snippets/css/gradient-text/).

-- Smooth scroll functionality found here [abeautifulsite](https://www.abeautifulsite.net/smoothly-scroll-to-an-element-without-a-jquery-plugin-2).
+- Smooth scroll functionality was found at [abeautifulsite](https://www.abeautifulsite.net/smoothly-scroll-to-an-element-without-a-jquery-plugin-2).

 - Map styles, [Pale Dawn](https://snazzymaps.com/style/1/pale-dawn), are by Adam Krogh.